JoshuaDelosSantos/my-clean-project/documentations/user_stories/iter1_us_04_sp_login.md

 ~ 5 hours with our budget.

 ## Assumptions:
-- Basic profile details will be required ('username' and 'password).
+- Basic profile details will be required ('username' and 'password').
-- Password must meet security standards (e.g., minimum 8characters, including a number and special character).
+- Password must meet security standards (e.g., minimum 8 characters, including a number and special character).
-- Django’s built-in authentication system will be used
+- Django’s built-in authentication system will be used.

 ## Description:
 The service provider should be able to login to their account.